I do not own Merlin.

 But what if this is the last time you'll see him?
 The little voice in the back of his mind rattled him.
 Merlin pushed the niggling thought away, and with his head low and heavy in resignation, he slowly turned and headed for the door.
 There was nothing to be added.
 He would have to be patient and wait to prove his worth, as he had done so many times before.

-'I'd rather you told me the truth.'
-Arthur had uttered the words almost inaudibly just as Merlin put his hand on the handle of the heavy wooden door that led out of the king's chamber.
+"I'd rather you told me the truth," Arthur uttered the words almost inaudibly just as Merlin put his hand on the handle of the heavy wooden door leading out of the king's chamber.

 Will Merlin do just that?
 Or will he try to embark on a different path all together?